 January 6, 2020

-This paper is forthcoming in the Journal of Economic Perspectives.
+This paper is now published in the Journal of Economic Perspectives.

 In early 2019, following a long and highly publicized campaign, Amazon’s search for where to locate its new headquarters finally came to an end.
 In January, the Virginia Senate approved a package of up to $750 million in state business tax incentives in exchange for Amazon building its HQ2 in Arlington.